hydren-crypto/xcp/README.md

 # xcp

-# github is a pain in my ass, hsa our account locked and will not allow us to clone this project!
+# github is a pain in my ass!!!
+They have our account locked and will not allow us to clone this project!